openshift/training/beta-1-setup.md

 V3 has a concept of "projects" to contain a number of different services and their pods, builds and etc. We'll explore what this means in more details throughout the rest of the labs, but, first, let's create a project for our first application.
-From the `training` folder:
+From the `training/beta1` folder:

     osc create -f betaproject.json